 |Young Anna Faris looks like a 50 year old in this dress and hair.|

 |Rose Byrne, on the other hand, looked chic in black sequins and almost the same hairdo.|

 Okay tell me everything!
 What did you think?
 I dying to know what you all thought about tonight!

 Saturday, February 25, 2012

-I love Michael Kors.
-I love his very American, but glamorous sportswear.
-He is a very funny guy too.
+I love Michael Kors and his very American, but glamorous sportswear.
+He is a funny guy too.
 I recently found an interview with him I had torn out from Allure in 2005.
 It's great advice and so true still!
-I posted it on my inspiration board and I thought I'd share it with you too!
-I've included some of my favorite images of Jackie Kennedy Onassis and her sister, who Kors says is a big inspiration.
+I posted it on my inspiration board and I thought I'd share it with you.
+I've included some of my favorite images of Jackie Kennedy Onassis and her sister, who Kors says is a big inspiration to him.

 Fashion designer Kors lives in New York and vacations in Capri.Looking rich isn't about owning a yacht.
 It's appearing as if you've just stepped off one.
 Once you've nailed the basics, like having killer shoes and great hair, it is all about the upkeep.